teads/TeadsSDK-iOS/README.md

 ```

 --
-**(Optional)** Add the settings to the adPlacement initialization parameters, note this could be mandatory if your app have to manage the privacies consent, more details about [TeadsAdPlacementSettings](#teadsadplacementsettings).
+**(Optional)** Add settings to the adPlacement initialization parameters, note this could be mandatory if your app have to manage the privacies consent, more details about [TeadsAdPlacementSettings](#teadsadplacementsettings).

 ```swift
 let pSettings = TeadsAdPlacementSettings { (settings) in